TakeTours > Latin America > Bolivia > 15-Day Bolivia, Titicaca Lake, Uyuni Salt Lake, Cuzco and Machupicchu Tour from La Paz in, Lima out

 Created by the indigenous Uros people as protection against attacks from the Incas, the Uros Islands are one of the world's most innovative feats of human engineering.

-Standard Hotel: Santa Maria 3* Backpacker Class/Royal Inka 3* Tourist Class in Cuzco or similar
+Standard Hotel: Santa Maria 3* Hostel for Backpacker Class/Royal Inka 3* Hotel for Tourist Class in Cuzco or similar

-Deluxe Hotel: San Agustin Dorado 4* First Class/ Marriott 5* Luxury Class in Cuzco or similar
+Deluxe Hotel: San Agustin Dorado 4* Hotel for First Class/ Marriott 5* Hotel for Luxury Class in Cuzco or similar

 Breakfast: Included|Lunch: Included|Dinner: Excluded